London International Ska Festival

 Back for its second year, the festival kicked off on Thursday with a headline show from Jamaican trio The Pioneers, and by all accounts seemed to be a good start to the festival.
 Friday night, however, was a different story.

-The O2 was close to capacity for the much-hyped return of Dandy Livingston, famous for hits Suzanne Beware Of The Devil and Rudy A Message To You, who has not performed in 40 years.
+The O2 was close to capacity for the much-hyped return of Dandy Livingstone, famous for hits Suzanne Beware of the Devil and Rudy A Message To You, who has not performed in 40 years.
 First the crowd was treated to a warm-up set from Dave Barker, Rico Rodriguez and The Pheonix City All-Stars.
 Each act was given a frustratingly short set length.
 It felt more like a showcase than a festival but with only a few songs each but they still managed to captivate the crowd and have them singing along.

-As the scheduled time for Dandy Livingston came and went, the crowd became agitated but did their best to remain in high spirits.
+As the scheduled time for Dandy Livingstone came and went, the crowd became agitated but did their best to remain in high spirits.
 After half an hour of inactivity on stage the evening’s earlier performers came back and played an improvised set.
-It was only after they left the stage that we learnt Livingston had fallen ill with food poisoning and would not be performing.
+It was only after they left the stage that we learnt Livingstone had fallen ill with food poisoning and would not be performing.

 After each evening’s main performance, festivalgoers were herded on the Islington Metalworks where DJs kept the true believers skanking until the sun came up.